dextrorsal/quantdesk-v0.1/docs/security-trust/data-and-storage-blueprint.md

 ## 1. Core Databases

-- **Supabase PostgreSQL 17** – Primary ledger for users, accounts, orders, positions, and trades.
+- **Supabase PostgreSQL** – Primary ledger for users, accounts, orders, positions, and trades.
 We use Postgres directly for speed while retaining Supabase auth and Row Level Security.
 - **Redis Streams & Cache** – Event bus for high-frequency feeds (prices, whale moves, news) and low-latency state (order books, alerts).
+Optional in development mode.
 - **Timescale Extensions** – Time-series indexes for price and funding data so historical lookups remain sub-second even at scale.

 ## 2. Key Tables (What They Hold)